Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Lattice embeddings of right-angled Artin groups

 \subsection{Lattice embeddings under an integrability assumption}

-\begin{theo} Let $G$ be a non-cyclic right-angled Artin group with $|\Out(G)|<+\infty$, and let $H$ be a countable group with bounded torsion.
+\begin{theo} Let $G$ be a non-cyclic right-angled Artin group with $|\Out(G)|<+\infty$, and let $H$ be a countable group with bounded finite subgroups.
 Assume that there exists an $(L^1,L^0)$-measure equivalence coupling from $H$ to $G$.
 Let $\mathfrak{H}$ be a locally compact second countable group in which $H$ embeds as a lattice.

 Then there exists a uniformly locally finite $\mathrm{CAT}(0)$ cube complex $Y$ quasi-isometric to $G$, and a continuous homomorphism $\mathfrak{H}\to\Aut(Y)$ with compact kernel and cocompact image.
 Such $Y$ can be chosen to be a blow-up building in the sense of Section~\ref{subsec:blowup building}. \end{theo}